kohheekyung/BrainTumorSegmentation/README.md

 - Epoch : 100 ( early stop if there is no lr update)

 ### Results
-This result would not be optimal due to small data.
+(This result would not be optimal since small dataset was used for breif check.)
 <img src="https://github.com/kohheekyung/BrainTumorSegmentation/blob/main/resource/result.png">
 <img src="https://github.com/kohheekyung/BrainTumorSegmentation/blob/main/resource/loss.png" width="500">